+Design

-Design.
-The two main between-participant independent variables were: Training (search for rules vs memorize) and attention when training (full vs divided).
-Experiment 2 also used the same two-grammar design as experiment 1.
+The two main between-participants independent variables were: Training (search for rules versus memorize) and attention when training (full versus divided).
+Experiment 2 also used the same two-grammar design as Experiment 1.

+Participants

-Participants.
-Eighty volunteers were recruited from the University of Sussex library (40 male and 40 female).
-Ages ranged from 19 to 35 years with a mean of 23.30 (SD=3.25).
-There were twenty participants in each of the four training by attention cells.
+Eighty volunteers were recruited from the University of Sussex library (40 men and 40 women).
+Ages ranged from 19 to 35 years with a mean of 23.30 (SD = 3.25).
+There were 20 participants in each of the four training by attention cells.